 “Often I go in [to the app] just to have a look and see the spot price is 7.3 or 7.5c (per kwh] – the cheapest we used to get before was 20c,” he says.
 “There’s not much of a downside to saving that sort of money.”

-Although Ian has not yet experienced a wholesale price spike as a Flick customer (price spikes only occur, on average, 0.2 percent of the time), he knows that one of the advantages about being with Flick is that he’s not locked into a contract.
+Although Ian has not yet experienced a wholesale price spike as a Flick customer (price spikes only occur, on average, 0.17 percent of the time), he knows that one of the advantages of being with Flick is that he’s not locked into a contract.
 So if he decides Flick is not the electricity retailer for him, he’s free to leave at any stage.

 So, how can you make like Ian and ensure you’re not overpaying for power?